 top of page

 Although there is variation based on individual background and training, sport psychologists generally offer the following types of services.
 Many of these services can also be applied to performing arts, business, and optimal functioning in everyday life.
-In addition to helping athletes, Dr. Patrick enjoys working with actors, comedians, musicians, DJs, and other performing artists.

 • Managing psychological aspects of sports injury